Home > Blackpool Profile > Life Expectancy

 Understanding variations in Life Expectancy

-Figure 8 shows the causes of mortality that contribute to the life expectancy gap between the 20% most deprived communities in Blackpool and the 20% least deprived communities in Blackpool, by cause of death for the COVID-19 affected period 2020-21.
-Deaths in younger people, especially in babies, contribute to a larger proportion of the gap, as more years of life are lost.
-The largest difference in life expectancy between the most and least deprived communities for males is due to deaths from external causes, that is deaths from injuries, poisonings and suicide, which account for 30.4%.
-For females it is circulatory diseases (including coronary heart disease and stroke) (27.3%) and cancer (20.9%).
+Figure 8 shows the causes of mortality that contribute to the life expectancy gap between the 20% most deprived communities in Blackpool and the 20% least deprived communities in Blackpool, by cause of death for the COVID-19 affected period 2021-23.
+Each death of a younger person, especially babies and children, contributes disproportionaly to the gap, as more years of life are lost.
+The largest difference in life expectancy between the most and least deprived communities for males is due to deaths from external causes, that is deaths from injuries, poisonings and suicide, which account for 24.8%.
+For females it is circulatory diseases (including coronary heart disease and stroke) (19.6%).
 This has changed since 2015-17 when the largest difference was respiratory diseases (including flu, pneumonia and chronic lower respiratoy disease) (21.7%) followed by circulatory diseases (21.6%) and cancer (16.3%).

-Figure 8 - Scarf Chart showing the breakdown of the life expectancy gap between the most deprived quintile in Blackpool and the least deprived quintile in Blackpool, by cause of death, 2020-2021 (provisional)
+Figure 8 - Scarf Chart showing the breakdown of the life expectancy gap between the most deprived quintile in Blackpool and the least deprived quintile in Blackpool, by cause of death, 2022-2023

 Source: Office for Health Improvement and Disparities (OHID), Segment Tool

-Figure 9 - Scarf Chart showing the breakdown of the life expectancy gap between Blackpool as a whole and England as a whole, by cause of death, 2020-2021 (provisional)
+Figure 9 - Scarf Chart showing the breakdown of the life expectancy gap between Blackpool as a whole and England as a whole, by cause of death, 2022-2023

 Guide to the Slope Index of Inequality